 This course analyzes the relationship of the life and ministry of Christ to the urban context.
 While taking a theological (Christological) approach, the seminar also examines broader New Testament, social, historical, economic, and cultural factors which underpin our framework for theology of the city.
 The purpose of the course is to enable students to articulate a biblical and personal perspective on cities and ministry in cities.
+URBN 520 Cross-Cultural Skills for Urban Service1 This course provides basic cross-cultural skills for relationship building, community development, and conflict management in the urban context.
+Through discussion of cultural value and world view differences, behavior norms, and conflict management styles, the student will gain basic theoretical understanding for work and ministry in the urban context.
+Through in-class exercises, students will develop beginning skills for adjusting behavior in a variety of cultural contexts.
+Readings, experiential activities, and reflection paper are required.

-This course examines the social, historical, economic, spiritual, and cultural factors that influence society's treatment of members of various racial and ethnic groups.
+URBN 540 This course examines the social, historical, economic, spiritual, and cultural factors that influence society's treatment of members of various racial and ethnic groups.
 It acquaints the student with an understanding of how social structures are organized in terms of minority-majority relations, for the advantage of some at the expense of others.
 This course utilizes the comparative-historical method, bolstered by structural power for the maintenance of dominance/ subordination among groups.
 In addition to texts that describe the experiences of various racial and ethnic groups in American society, readings will be assigned that examine social relationships within the context of transforming communities.
 Required of all students in the Community Development and Youth Development Concentrations.
 Students may opt to take ARTS 54-(required of all ARTS students) as an alternative to this course.